Percentiles. In Exercises 17–20, use the following radiation leve... | Channels for Pearson+

 1

-Step 1: Organize the data in ascending order.
-The data provided is already sorted in ascending order, so no further action is needed for this step.
+Step 1: Arrange the given radiation levels in ascending order.
+This step is already completed as the data provided is sorted.

-Step 2: Identify the position of the given radiation level (1.47 W/kg) in the sorted data.
-Count how many values are less than or equal to 1.47 W/kg.
+Step 2: Identify the position of the given radiation level (0.48 W/kg) in the sorted list.
+Count the number of values less than or equal to 0.48.

-Step 5: Simplify the formula to calculate the percentile rank.
-This will give the percentile corresponding to the radiation level of 1.47 W/kg.
+Step 5: Simplify the formula to find the percentile corresponding to the radiation level of 0.48 W/kg.

 Verified video answer for a similar problem: